eraybasar/pesdk-docs/_quickstarts/rails.md

 ---
 layout: quickstarts/content
-title: Ruby on Rails # title as shown in the menu and
+title: &title Ruby on Rails # title as shown in the menu and

+menuitem: *title
-order: 1
+order: 0
 category:
   - quickstart
-  - html5 # One of the categories
 tags: &tags # tags that are necessary
   - photo editor
-  - rails
+  - ios
-  - ruby
+  - android
-published: true # Either published or not
 ---

 #Getting Started with Ruby on Rails